gwillz/EagleEye/README.md

 ![Trainer](icons/training_trim.png)

-This tool creates a training set for the Mapping tool, using Vicon Wand positional data (from Vicon) and corresponding video capture.
+This tool creates a training set for the Mapping tool using the Vicon Wand 3D positional data and corresponding video capture.
 This is used to calculate the extrinsic parameters of the camera, and therefore its pose within the room.

 __Procedure__